Historical Markers in Sedgwick County, Colorado

 Sedgwick County Timeline

-This timeline provides a concise overview of the key events in the history of Sedgwick County, Colorado.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sedgwick County, Colorado.

 - 1889 - Sedgwick County was established on April 9th.